 Alert barking occurs when your dog perceives a change in the environment.
 Dogs who alert bark excessively are often reacting to triggers around the home, such as birds, cars, and your neighbors.

 Excessive alert barkers spend a great deal of their time looking and listening for triggers, so it’s important to keep the environment as free of triggers as possible while training a more acceptable barking pattern.
 Windows, curtains, shutters, etc., should be kept closed.
+You can also use window film to reduce visibility while still allowing light in.
+A white noise machine can help mask noises.
 If necessary, the dog can be kept in a part of the home that is far from the outside.
-A white noise machine can help mask noises.

 Once the dog is not being constantly bombarded with triggers, the alert barking should decrease.
 For some households, this is a good enough solution.

-You can also teach your dog to bark just once when he or she sees a trigger.
-One way to do this is to get your dog to start barking and then click and treat.
-When your dog is reliably barking at you to earn a click, attach a cue, such as “Speak.”
-Then cue “Speak” and click after just one bark.
-Continue to repeat this pattern until your dog begins to bark just once and then looks at you expectantly, at which point you can teach a cue for silence, such as “Quiet,” by saying “Quiet” after the one bark, and then clicking and treating your dog for remaining quiet.
+You can also teach your dog to bark just once when he or she sees a trigger and then get quiet.
+You can start by getting your dog to bark by knocking on the wall (for example) and then praising and treat.
+The dog will have to get quiet to eat the treat, and then you can knock again.
+Once you are sure your dog will look at you and woof or bark when you knocl on the wall. start to say “Speak” before you knock.
+Remember to praise and treat after just one bark.
+Continue to repeat this pattern until your dog begins to bark just once every time, and then looks at you expectantly.
+You can then teach a cue for silence, such as “Quiet,” by saying “Quiet” after the one bark before you praise and treat, pausing for a half-second, and then praising and treating your dog for remaining quiet.

-The goal is to teach your dog to bark just once and then look to you for instructions as to what to do next.
+With both of these techniques, the goal is to teach your dog to bark just once (or not at all) and then look to you for instructions as to what to do next.
 Once you have established a one-bark pattern, you can simply let your dog bark once when he or she notices something new and then praise your dog for coming over to you after the bark (which many dogs will do automatically, since you have taught them that a single bark earns a reward).
 Alternatively, you can say “Quiet” after hearing one bark and then reward the quiet, or say “Thank you!” to let the dog know you heard the bark.